- Research & Initiatives

 - MPI Europe

-Levesque is obtaining his PhD in sociology from the University of Minnesota, with a minor in population studies.
-Previously, he worked as a Research Assistant at the Minnesota Population Center and was an immigration paralegal at Fragomen, Del Rey, Bernsen & Loewy.
-He holds an MA in sociology from the University of Minnesota and a BA in government and German studies from Cornell University.
+Dr. Levesque obtained his PhD in sociology from the University of Minnesota.
+He also holds an MA in sociology from the University of Minnesota and a BA in government and German studies from Cornell University.

 Immigrant workers have been hit hard by the pandemic-related economic crisis across the United States and in many states with the largest immigrant populations.
 This issue brief examines how workers in different states and different industries have fared, looking at how employment trends have been shaped by state-level factors such as the length and timing of stay-at-home orders and definitions of who is an “essential” worker.